sore throat again

 I am now transitioning into being married again with a new surname (Barclay-Morton).
 John is transitioning from Canada to NYC and as of June 2014 has a green card.
 So transition continues, but now from sad to happy, from loss to love...from a sense of alienation to a sense of being at home in the world.

 As of September 2013 I started teaching writing (composition and rhetoric) as an adjunct professor at Fordham University, which I have discovered I love with an almost irrational passion.
 So blessed for the opportunity and hope to find a more permanent job doing same.

-For professional information, publications, etc., go to my linked in profile.
+For professional information, publications, etc., go to my linked in profile and website for Barclay Morton Editorial & Design.
 My Twitter account is @wilhelminapitfa.
 More about my grandmothers' book: The Amazing True Imaginary Autobiography of Dick & Jani